joeyday/glideguide.blog/_posts/2024-03-05-bettergetter.md

 author: Joey
 date: 2024-03-05
 categories:
-  - bettergetter
+  - BetterGetter
-  - gliderecord
+  - GlideRecord
-  - glidequery
+  - GlideQuery
-  - script include
+  - Script Include
 ---

 <span class="lead">In keeping with my series about GlideQuery</span>, I'd like to share a tool Dan and I made that can slightly improve the experience when you'd prefer to use GlideQuery but have no choice but to use GlideRecord.